raine/anki-llm/README.md

 **Key features:**

+- ✅ **Diverse card generation**: Makes a single API call with full context, allowing the LLM to generate varied cards that highlight different nuances and usage examples.
 - ✅ **Interactive selection**: Review and choose which generated cards to keep.
 - ✅ **Duplicate detection**: Automatically flags cards that may already exist in your deck.